hhorigian/hubitat_MolSmart_GW3_IR/TV/iDoor/README.md

 Para usar no controle remoto do IR do GW3 para iDoor para TV e Som no dashboard, adicionar botões.
 Aqui a referencia dos Botões para adicionar no Dashboard

+To use the GW3 IR remote control for iDoor for TV and Sound on the dashboard, add buttons.
+Here is the reference for Buttons to add to the Dashboard

 Botão# 1 = power
 Botão# 2 = mute